Bira/octopus-carnival/_posts/2022-10-08-scarecrow.md

 particularly ancient hag is going to have a small army of Guardians and Haunters protecting her territory, and the realization that each of these represents at least one of her previous victims will add to the horror of the situation.

+If you want your Heroic-tier players to meet scarecrows without having to trek to the Feywild, I would suggest statting the Shambler as a Level 3 Regular, and knocking the other two down to level 6 or so.

+[1]: {{ "/projects/mm3-4e" | relative_url }}